-40 The radioactive fingerprint is the mixture of radioactive nuclides and their ratios that characterize the waste.
+&lt;sup>42 The radioactive fingerprint is the mixture of radioactive nuclides and their ratios that characterize the waste.
 The radioactive fingerprint may be estimated from the material processed in the area and then confirmed during initial operation of the facility.

-8.112.
-Clearance procedures for radioactive waste should be provided in accordance with regulatory requirements.
-These procedures should be used as fully as practicable to minimize the volumes of radioactive waste and thus the size of disposal facility necessary.

-8.113.
-Information about the radioactive waste that is necessary for its safe management and eventual disposal now and in the future is required to be collected, recorded and preserved in accordance with the management system and with regulatory requirements (see para.
-9.104 of SSR-4 [1]).

-8.114.
-Reprocessing facilities usually have several discharge points that correspond, either separately or collectively, to the authorized limits on discharges for the facility.
-The operating organization should establish an appropriate management structure to operate and control each of these discharge points as well as the overall discharges.

-8.115.
-Discharges of radioactive effluents and associated hazardous chemical effluents from nuclear fuel cycle facilities are required to be monitored (see para.
-9.104 of SSR-4 [1]).
-Where possible, for reprocessing facilities, effluent streams should be monitored before discharge or, where this is not practicable, in real time at the point of discharge.
-Sampling devices and procedures should provide representative and timely results corresponding to the actual flows or batch releases to the environment.

-8.116.
+- 8.116.
 As described in para.
 5.174, the operating organization is required to ensure that discharges are minimized and are within authorized limits.
-The personnel involved in the management of discharges from a reprocessing facility should have the authority to shut down processes and halt discharges, subject to safety considerations, when they have reason to believe that these requirements might not be met.

-8.117.
-The operating organization should establish a list of performance indicators to assist in the monitoring and review of the programmes for minimization of discharges.
-The indicators should be established in relation to maximum upper limits, for example, monthly goals for discharges to the environment.

-8.118.
-Periodic estimates of the impact of radioactive discharges from the reprocessing facility on the public (i.e. based on the estimated dose to the representative person) should be made using data on effluent releases and standard models agreed with the regulatory body.
+The personnel involved in the management of discharges from a reprocessing facility should have the authority to shut down processes and halt discharges, subject to safety considerations, when they have reason to believe that these requirements might not be met. - 8.117.
+The operating organization should establish a list of performance indicators to assist in the monitoring and review of the programmes for the minimization of discharges.
+The indicators should be established in relation to maximum upper limits; for example, monthly goals for discharges to the environment. - 8.118.
+Periodic estimates of the impact on the public of radioactive discharges from the reprocessing facility on the public (i.e. based on the estimated dose to the representative person) should be made using data on effluent releases and standard models agreed with the regulatory body.
 An environmental monitoring programme is required (see para.
-9.108 of SSR-4 [1]), and the results of this programme should be used to verify the impact of discharges (and any unplanned releases) on the public and on the surrounding area, to identify any trends and to assess public exposure.
+9.108 of SSR-4 [1]), and the results of this programme should be used to verify the impact of discharges (and any unplanned releases) on the public and on the surrounding area to identify any trends and to assess public exposure. - 8.119.

-8.119.
 Radioactive gaseous discharges from a reprocessing facility should be treated, as appropriate, by dedicated off-gas treatment systems and by means of HEPA filters.
 After a filter change, it should be verified that filters are correctly seated.
 Changed filters should be tested to ensure that they provide (at least) the removal efficiency used or assumed in the safety analyses.
 The efficiency of the last stage of filtration before stack release (or as otherwise indicated by the safety analysis) is required to be tested (see para.
-6.103 of SSR-4 [1]), and this testing should be defined in the operational limits and conditions.

-8.120.
-All liquids collected from the site of the reprocessing facility (e.g. surface water or groundwater near buildings) that have to be discharged into the environment should be assessed and managed in accordance with either regulatory requirements for exemption or clearance or discharge authorizations.
-The effectiveness of the liquid effluent system (i.e. collection and discharge pipework, and temporary storage, if any) should be maintained as part of the reprocessing facility.

-8.121.
-An authorization for liquid discharges from a reprocessing facility usually specifies an annual quantity of specified radionuclides and if necessary, the physical and chemical characteristics of the effluent.
+6.103 of SSR-4 [1]), and this testing should be defined in the operational limits and conditions. - 8.120.
+All liquids collected from the site of the reprocessing facility (e.g. surface water or groundwater near buildings) that have to be discharged into the environment should be assessed and managed in accordance with either regulatory requirements for exemption or clearance or in accordance with discharge authorizations.
+The effectiveness of the liquid effluent system (i.e. collection and discharge pipework, and temporary storage, if any) should be maintained as part of the reprocessing facility. - 8.121.
+An authorization for liquid discharges from a reprocessing facility usually specifies an annual quantity of specified radionuclides and, if necessary, the physical and chemical characteristics of the effluent.
 It may also prescribe further conditions designed to minimize the environmental impact, for example, discharge at high tide or above a minimum river flow.
-Operational procedures should be implemented to meet the requirements of the authorization.

-8.122.
-Where allowed by its design, the reprocessing facility should be operated in a manner that accommodates batch-wise discharges, which permits verification of the necessary parameters by sampling and timely analysis prior to discharge.
+Operational procedures should be implemented to meet the requirements of the authorization. - 8.122.
+Where allowed by its design, the reprocessing facility should be operated in a manner that accommodates batch-wise discharges, and which permitsallows verification of the necessary parameters by sampling and timely analysis prior to discharge.